-In 2016, American psychiatrist and distinguished professor at Johns Hopkins University Dr. Paul McHue wrote an article for the Wall Street Journal titled, “A New Semester, a New Approach to Campus Turmoil.”
-Though he may not have realized it, Dr. McHue touched on an important Biblical principle, as he covered the story of a Yale professor coming under fire for what some considered racially provocative comments.
+In 2016, American psychiatrist and distinguished professor at Johns Hopkins University Dr. Paul McHugh wrote an article for the Wall Street Journal titled, “A New Semester, a New Approach to Campus Turmoil.”
+Though he may not have realized it, Dr. McHugh touched on an important Biblical principle, as he covered the story of a Yale professor coming under fire for what some considered racially provocative comments.

-Mr. McHue referred to an incident at Yale on November 9, 2015 that turned into a student demonstration.
+Dr. McHugh referred to an incident at Yale on November 9, 2015, that turned into a student demonstration.
 The spark that ignited the demonstration was an outburst from a group of students who believed that professor Erika Christakis’s open email was racially denigrating.
 In the email, Mrs. Christakis had suggested that Yale’s “recent admonishments about Halloween costumes, cultural appropriation and racial insensitivity perhaps were unnecessary, since young adults are capable of deciding for themselves what to wear for Halloween and might even learn from being a little bit obnoxious” (Wall Street Journal, January 10, 2016).

 A public verbal confrontation by students with her husband, professor Nicholas Christakis, turned into a mob scene, with students cursing at him.
 As the scenario played out on video for the entire online world to see, it was hard to avoid noticing the irony when you understand that Professor Christakis co-authored a book in 2009 titled Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives.